• ECTS

 Objectives

--Know your brain better to succeed at university, by developing your cognitive and creative abilities and by protecting yourself from cognitive biases
+-learn more about your brain in order to succeed at university, by developing your cognitive and creative abilities and protecting yourself from cognitive biases.

 Read more

-Recommended prerequisites*: interest in neuroscience and personal development, desire to explore limiting beliefs about learning
+Recommended prerequisites*: interest in neuroscience and personal development, willingness to explore limiting beliefs about learning.

 Read more